hadizainurin/PythonTraining/README.md

 1. 'git add .'
 (Add all files but you can also add specify file)
 2. 'git status' (optional)
-3. 'git commit -m 'Comment changes"
+3. 'git commit -m "Comment changes"
 4. git remote -v (optional)
 5. git push -u origin master (origin is your remote link and branch is normally at master) (optionally you can create a new branch using 'git checkout -b new_branch')

 NOTED: If you trying to snych directory, used git pull -u origin master

-### Detail Explanation

-1. Commit

-Committing is the process which records changes in the repository.

-Optional Command:
-'git status'
-'touch documentation_file'

-2. Push

-3. Pull (Optional)